bird-house/birdhouse-docs/docs/source/dev_guide.rst

 The aim of Birdhouse is to take care of all these dependencies so that the user does not need to install them manually.
 If these dependencies would only be *pure* Python packages then using the :term:`Buildout` build tool together with the Python package index :term:`PyPi` would be sufficient.
 But many Python packages have `C` extensions and there are also non-Python packages we need to install like `R` and :term:`NetCDF`.

 In this situation the :term:`Anaconda Python distribution` comes helpful.
 Anaconda has already a lot of Python related packages available for different platforms (Linux, MacOSX, Windows) and there is no compilation needed on the installation host.
-Anaconda makes it easy to build own packages (*conda recipes*) and to upload them to the free Anaconda server on :term:`Binstar`.
+Anaconda makes it easy to build own packages (*conda recipes*) and to upload them to the free :term:`Anaconda Server`.

 Conda recipes by Birdhouse
 ~~~~~~~~~~~~~~~~~~~~~~~~~~